Tuttotorna/OMNIA-VALIDATION/README.md

 This package layer does not replace the experimental scripts.

-It provides reusable support utilities for reproducibility, hashing, JSON/JSONL handling, metadata envelopes, simple structural metrics, and command-line artifact checks.
+It provides reusable support utilities for reproducibility, hashing, JSON/JSONL handling, metadata envelopes, simple structural metrics, result schema validation, and command-line artifact checks.

 Install in editable development mode: